steawinfdox-png/CLUSTER_BEATS/README.md

 # Unsupervised Emotional Clustering and Visualization of Stray Kids' Discography
 An end-to-end NLP pipeline that analyzes the music artist, Stray Kids' entire 7-year Korean discography (scraped from Genius API) by clustering Korean/English lyrics into emotional themes using TF-IDF vectorization and unsupervised learning through K-Means.
 This project auto-generates interpretable cluster labels using a Groq-hosted LLM, builds a emotional timeline over the group's career from 2018-2025, and visualizes thematic trends and patterns using Matplotlib and Seaborn.
-Prior to clustering, I used VADER for sentiment analysis to provide a baselien for pos/neg/neu scores for each song, allowing comparison between traditional sentiment scoring and unsupervised clustering.
+Prior to clustering, I used VADER for sentiment analysis to provide baseline polarity scores scores for each song, allowing comparison between traditional sentiment scoring and unsupervised clustering.

 # Tech Stack
 Languages + Tools